Interview: David Burstein On Millennial Identity, Future Of Work And Olivia Wilde

 How did you get a Hollywood actress Olivia Wilde into your campaign?

 Oh, that was the one where I had a friend, who had a friend, who had a friend, who knew her.
-So I emailed her and introduced our film without expecting much come out of it, but then I got a wonderful note from her and she was very excited and wanted to be a part of it.
+So I emailed her and introduced our film without expecting much to come out of it, but then I got a wonderful note from her and she was very excited and wanted to be a part of it.

 She is certainly a member of this generation and sees the identity shift herself.
 We can see it across the board – people working from different fields (actors, musicians, politicians) are trying to see their roles more meaningful and be a part of something bigger than what they are known for.

 Well, this is one of the biggest area that people of this generation are going to be affecting.
 We are looking at work as something totally different than older generation.
-There is no one job for life any more.
+There is no one job for life anymore.
 An average Millennial will have 12 jobs by the time they turn 38.

-Millennials want to make a social impact, they want to see the outcome of their work and they would rather get paid less and do what they love than other way around.
 This is ultimately going to shift how companies and government work.
 We’re now seeing these big companies working towards social transability partly because consumers want it, but also because employees demand it.
-People dont’ want to work for widget factory, that are just making widgets.
+People don’t want to work for widget factories, that are just making widgets.

 What are the three main things that describe Millennials the best?